St. Luke's Lutheran Health Ministries, Inc.

 Only one application per organization in any calendar year.

-All applications must be submitted through our new online portal, and the deadline for the spring cycle is Thursday, February 29 at 5 pm.
+In 2024, All applications must be submitted through our new online portal.
+The deadline for the spring cycle is Thursday, February 29 at 5 pm, and the deadline for the fall cycle is Friday, August 30 at 5 pm.
 We cannot accept late applications.
 Contact the Executive Director for the link.

 Partnering with our Community

-In the Fall 2023 grant cycle, we were pleased to support the following organizations with total funding of $195,000.
+In the Spring 2024 grant cycle, we were pleased to support the following organizations with total funding of $199,475.

 Your Gifts to SLLHM: Making an Impact